MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

 Storage Replica relies on the log for all write performance.
 Log performance critical to replication performance.
 You must ensure that the log volume performs better than the data volume, as the log will serialize and sequentialize all write IO.
 You should always use flash media like SSD on log volumes.
 You must never allow any other workloads to run on the log volume, the same way you would never allow other workloads to run on SQL database log volumes.

-Again: Microsoft strongly recommends that the log storage be faster than the data storage and thatl og volumes must never be used for other workloads.
+Again: Microsoft strongly recommends that the log storage be faster than the data storage and that log volumes must never be used for other workloads.

 ## <a name="FAQ16"></a> Why would you choose a stretch cluster versus cluster-to-cluster versus server-to-server topology?
 Storage Replica comes in three main configurations: strech cluster, cluster-to-cluster, and server-to-server.
 There are different advantages to each.